 Tag: Biking

 On April 4, 1997, I quit my desk job to start what is now Zephyr Adventures.
-My first task was to fly to Europe to find the very first location for our only tour that year, with two possibilities in mind: the northern area of Friesland in The Netherlands or the Danube bike path in Continue Reading →
+My first task was to fly to Europe to find the very first location for our only tour that year, with two possibilities in mind: the northern area of Friesland in The Netherlands or the Danube bicycle path in Continue Reading →

 Don’t be a couch potato: Bike across Idaho with us!